marithetland/ONTmompS/README.md

 ```

 ## Description
 This tool was built as an _in silico_ approach to identify the Sequence Type (ST) for Legionella pneumophila from long-read or hybrid assemblies.
-It first identifies the _mompS1_ and _mompS2_ alleles and then assigns ST.
+It first identifies the _mompS1_ and _mompS2_ alleles and then assigns ST. We recommend using long-read or hybrid assemblies that have circular chromosomes when running this tool.
+It will not work with short-read assemblies.
-* A complete ST is reported if allele matches are found to all seven SBT genes in the database (e.g. ST560).
-* If there are < 3 inexact matches, the nearest matching ST with the number of locus variants (LVs) is reported, e.g. ST560-1LV.
-* For allele matches with <100% sequence identity, the nearest matching allele is noted with "*"
-* For incomplete coverage of an allele, the nearest matching allele is noted with "?"
-* For loci with no allele matches, sequence identity <90% or sequence coverage <80%, the allele number is reported as "-"

 Sequence-based typing (SBT) of _Legionella pneumophila_ is a valuable tool in epidemiological studies and outbreak investigations of Legionnaires’ disease.
 In the _L. pneumophila_ SBT scheme, _mompS2_ is one of seven genes that determine the ST. The _Legionella_ genome typically contains two copies of _mompS_ (designated _mompS1_ and _mompS2_).
 When they are non-identical, it can be challenging to determine the _mompS2_ allele, and subsequently the ST, from Illumina sequencing, due to the short read-length.
 With long-read sequencing from Oxford Nanopore Technologies (ONT) Kit12/Kit10 chemistry and R10.4.1/R9.4 flow cells, together with Trycycler v0.5.3 and Medaka v1.7.2 for long-read assembly and polishing, we were able to identify the _mompS2_ allele and subsequently the _L. pneumophila_ SBT, using this tool.